 Q: Why propose improvements to The Manor House Inn now?
 Can’t the Inn continue to operate as-is?

 A: The Manor House cannot continue on as-is, and doing nothing will jeopardize not only the future of the Inn but of the entire 5-acre property, which could have an adverse effect on other nearby property values, and the town overall.
 These large, historically significant buildings are expensive to maintain, and interest in visiting Norfolk has dwindled over the last decade.
 Further, the Inn’s outdoor recreational features are relatively few and outdated, and the parking, lighting, and walkways on the property are not zoning-compliant or safe for guests and emergency access and circulation.
-To keep up with competitor inns and ensure The Manor House’s future, Three Stewards needs to modernize and beautify the site and the inn’s offerings for guests, as well as ensure that parking and safety updates can support winter operations.
-The goal is to create a rural, year-round, nature-centric respite where guests may relax, reflect, and enjoy all that Norfolk has to offer.
-Improvements are also designed to draw visitors to the area for several days, enticing some to become new residents.
+To keep up with competitor inns and B&Bs, many of which offer enhanced food services and more modern recreational amenities, and to ensure The Manor House’s future, Three Stewards needs to modernize and beautify the site and the inn’s offerings for guests, as well as ensure that parking and safety updates can support winter operations.

 Q: Has Three Stewards done anything to preserve The Manor House Inn to date?